Designing labeled graph classifiers by exploiting the R\'enyi entropy of the dissimilarity representation: Introduction

 The remainder of the paper is organized as follows.
 In Table \ref{tab:acronyms} we report all acronyms used in this paper.
 Section \ref{sec:background} provides the necessary theoretical background related to the entropy estimators used in this work.
 In Section \ref{sec:odse} we give an overview of the original ODSE graph classification system design \cite{odse}.
 In Section \ref{sec:odse2} we present the improved ODSE system, which is primarily discussed considering the QRE estimator.
 In Section \ref{sec:bsas_ordering}, we discuss a relevant topic related to the (worst-case) efficiency of the developed CBC procedure.
 Section \ref{sec:mst_compression} introduces the principal theoretical contribution of this paper.
 We prove a theorem related to the CBC scheme when considering the MST-based estimator.
 Experiments and comparisons with other graph classifiers on well-known benchmarking datasets are presented in Section \ref{sec:exps}.
-Results are discussed by considering many different ODSE variants.
-In particular, we consider two classification systems operating in the dissimilarity space (DS): a \textit{k}-NN rule based classifier and a neurofuzzy min-max network (MMN) \cite{rizzi2002}.
 Conclusions and future directions follow in Section \ref{sec:conclusions}.